Fauna of Canada

 The most threatened wildlife species of Canada are listed in the List of Wildlife Species at Risk in accordance with the Canadian Species at Risk Act.
-About 65% of Canada’s resident species are considered "Secure".
-Over 500 animal species are considered at risk in Canada.
-More than 30 wildlife species have become extinct in the wild since the arrival of European settlers.
+Of the species given a numerical conservation rank in the Wild Species 2020 report, 80% are secure or apparently secure nationally, and one in five carries some level of risk.
+The report identified 2,253 species that may be at risk in Canada, and a further 135 that are presumed or possibly extirpated from the country.
+Species suspected of being at risk are assessed in detail by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), which evaluates species, subspecies and geographically or genetically distinct populations, collectively termed wildlife species.
+As of May 2025, COSEWIC had placed 864 wildlife species in its risk categories, comprising 378 endangered, 201 threatened, 263 of special concern and 22 extirpated, and had assessed a further 25 as extinct.
 The regions with the most endangered or threatened species are those in which humans have had the greatest impact on the environment.
 Protected areas of Canada and National Wildlife Areas have been established to preserve and restore Canadian flora and fauna.